dapr/docs/daprdocs/content/en/reference/components-reference/supported-cryptography/json-web-key-sets.md

 ## Component format

-The purpose of this component is to load keys from a JSON Web Key Set (RFC-7517).
+The purpose of this component is to load keys from a JSON Web Key Set ([RFC 7517](https://www.rfc-editor.org/rfc/rfc7517)).
 These are JSON documents that contain 1 or more keys as JWK (JSON Web Key); they can be public, private, or shared keys.

 This component supports loading a JWKS:
 - From a local file (if the file is changed on disk, it's reloaded automatically),